deejonmustard/wsl-dev-setup/README.md

 - Neovim with Kickstart configuration
 - Zsh with Oh My Zsh and plugins
-- Tmux for terminal multiplexing
+- Tmux for terminal multiplexer
 - Chezmoi for dotfile management across Windows and WSL
 - Node.js via NVM
 - Claude Code AI assistant
 - Core development tools and utilities
+- **Automated GitHub integration** for dotfiles and configurations

 ## Quick Install